ThomasHeb/2AxisLaserCutter/01_Mechanic/readme.md

 - Mount the idler pully.
   ![Mechanic_14](https://github.com/ThomasHeb/2AxisLaserCutter/blob/main/img/Mechanic_14.JPG)

-- Drill two holes in the 2020 v-slot rail to fix the gentry together with the motor mounting plate
+- Drill two holes (blue) in the 2020 v-slot rail to fix the gentry together with the motor mounting plate
-- Optional: Drill two holes in the motor mounting plate and cutt a threat to fix the combi holer (3D print)
+- Optional: Drill two holes (mangenta) in the motor mounting plate and cut a threat to fix the combi holer (3D print)
 - Optional: Mount the combi holer (3D print) and the limit switch
 - Mount the stepper and the pully and the belt
   ![Mechanic_15](https://github.com/ThomasHeb/2AxisLaserCutter/blob/main/img/Mechanic_15.JPG)